llobato/docs/docs/other/install-gwms-factory.md

 ### Configuring Tarballs

 Each pilot will download HTCondor binaries from the staging area.
 Often, multiple binaries are needed to support various architectures and platforms.
-Currently, you will need to provide at least one tarball for glideinWMS to use.
+Currently, you will need to provide at least one tarball for GlideinWMS to use.
 (Using the system binaries is currently not supported).

 Download a HTCondor tarball from [here](http://research.cs.wisc.edu/condor/downloads-v2/download.pl).
 Suggested is to put the binaries in `/var/lib/gwms-factory/condor`, but any factory-accessible location will do just fine.